OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:46

-No one has seen the Father except the One who is from God; only He has seen the Father.
+No one has seen the Father except the One who is from God; He alone has seen the Father.

 ## John 6:47